What is a Velocity Chart?

 - the actually realised story points per sprint as bars.

-Basically, velocity is a tool for measuring the speed of a development team over a period of time.
+Basically, velocity is a tool for measuring the speed of a team over a period of time.
 It is also a tool for planning future sprints.
 With the Velocity Chart, planning and reality can be easily compared.
 The velocity offset as the difference between promised and actual story points can also be seen very clearly.
-As a result, the Product Owner, the Scrum Master and the development team can discuss the reasons that contributed to the deviation – perhaps the planning was too optimistic or there were impediments – and try to learn from it in the next sprint planning.
+As a result, the Product Owner, the Scrum Master and the developers can discuss the reasons that contributed to the deviation – perhaps the planning was too optimistic or there were impediments – and try to learn from it in the next sprint planning.

 Here you will find additional information from our Smartpedia section: